TobiasMue91/tobiasmue91.github.io/IDEAS.md

 - Online Whiteboard: A collaborative whiteboard tool for users to draw, write, and share ideas in real-time.
 - Sitemap Visualizer: A tool to generate visual sitemaps from XML files or website URLs.
 - Web Accessibility Checker: A tool to identify potential accessibility issues in HTML and CSS code.
-- Random Quote Generator: A tool to generate random quotes from a predefined list, with options for customization and sharing.
 - Online Photo Collage Maker: A tool to create custom photo collages from uploaded images.
 - CSS Clip Path Generator: A tool to create and export custom CSS clip paths using a visual editor.
 - Browser Mockup Generator: A tool to generate browser mockups of websites or app interfaces.